 3.511 Water-related Lightning Deaths Figure 3.511a shows the breakdown of water-related fatalities.
 Fishing contributed most (40%) to the water-related deaths with boating (power boats, jet skis, canoes, sailboats, tubes) adding another 24%.
-About 29% of the victims were involved in beach-related activities, while about 7% of the victims had been swimming.
+About 28% of the victims were involved in beach-related activities, while about 8% of the victims had been swimming.
 The gender breakdown for water-related activities (not shown) was similar to the overall gender ratio with 82% of the water- related fatalities being male.
 Figures 3.511b, 3.511c, and 3.511d show the gender ratios for the fishing, boating and beach categories.
+While the overall number of cases in each category was relatively small, males dominated each of the water-related activities, especially fishing.